 At the DCRP, we recognize the need to be informed about available alternative treatments, as well as their risks and benefits.
 We also recognize the need for research exploring the efficacy and safety of these medications as treatments for depression, and are committed to conducting state of the art research in this field.
 If you are interested in learning more about alternative treatments, or in participating in one of our studies of alternative treatments for depression, please call us at 1-877-552-5837.

 FundingSupport for the Depression program advances patient care and treatment, physician education, and insures that forward-looking research continues to improve outcomes.
 Learn more

 Depression is a treatable illness that may involve an imbalance of brain chemicals called neurotransmitters.
 Although depression can run in families, the direct causes of the illness are unclear.
-There is evidence to suggest that traumatic events, chronic stress, hormonal changes, or the presence of medical illness, psychiatric illness, substance abuse, or sleep disorders may contribute to the development of depression.
-Depression is associated with significant suffering, morbidity, mortality, and psychosocial functional impairment.
+There is evidence to suggest that traumatic events, chronic stress, hormonal changes, or the presence of medical illness, psychiatric illness, substance use disorder, or sleep disorders may contribute to the development of depression.
+Depression is associated with significant suffering, morbidity, mortality, and psychosocial functional impairment.>

 Furthermore, approximately 13-17% of individuals living in the U.S. or Western Europe may develop depression at some point during their lifetime.
 In addition, while in the general population suicides account for about 0.9% of all deaths, about one in five patients with recurrrent depression disorders attempt suicide at some point in their lives.
 In fact, two thirds of individuals who have attempted suicide were found to suffer from depression.